This program is now open to international volunteers!

 Kathmandu, often referred to as a “living museum” for its vast collection of shrines, temples and monasteries, is the capital and largest municipality of Nepal.
 The city is recognized for its many paradoxes, as it’s not uncommon to find lavish apartments next to slums, Hindu temples next to Buddhist monasteries, ancient sites next to modern buildings, and paved roads next to terraced farms.
 Surrounded by four major mountains, almost any locale in Kathmandu offers exquisite views of mountain peaks.

 A typical day: Volunteers will work Monday-Friday.
 The average volunteering day begins at 8:00 AM for breakfast.
 You’ll meet volunteers living in the volunteer house and all working on different projects within the region.
 At 9:00 am, you’ll take a bus to the construction site to meet the local team working on the project.
-You will be given all the safety equipment needed to perform the tasks.
-If the current project is close to another volunteering project in Kathmandu you will meet together for lunch, which is usually an hour.
-The volunteering day ends at around 4:00 PM, when you will be taken back to the volunteer house or dropped off at a convenient spot to do some shopping or sightseeing.
+You will get all the safety equipment needed to perform the tasks.
+If the current project is close to another volunteering project in Kathmandu, you will meet together for lunch, which is usually an hour.
+The volunteering day ends at around 4:00 PM, when you will go back to the volunteer house or dropped off at a convenient spot to do some shopping or sightseeing.

 Culture Week (Highly Recommended):